bottlerocket-os/bottlerocket/workspaces/api/README.md

 Sundog finds any settings with metadata (“setting-generator”) indicating that they must be generated after boot.
 Each key is checked on every boot.
 If the key is already set, we don’t need to generate it - either it was generated before, or overridden by the user.
-If it’s not set, we could be handling a new key added in a Thar upgrade.
+If it’s not set, we could be handling a new key added in a Bottlerocket upgrade.

 The settings are PATCHed to the API and *not* committed, meaning they’re not available until committed later by [settings-committer](#settings-committer).